We've all seen the insane queues, but which bak kwa in Singapore is worth your devotion? From old school classics to new creations, we've got 'em all.

 Golden Gourmet, shop online or at #05-31, Food Xchange @ Admiralty, 8A Admiralty Street, Singapore 757437

 With over 50 years of experience, the Kim Tee brand is a familiar one.
 You might even hear old-timers referring to the brand as Ang Sar Lee bak kwa.
 This is in reference to the iconic red rooftop of its flagship location back in Serangoon Gardens.
 The signature bak kwa is a much-loved favourite.
-But if you’d like to mix it up, go for the bak kwa lucky bag packed in a festive retro tin.
-Each set comes with signature and mala flavoured bak kwa individually wrapped – perfect for sharing.
+But you can also pick from options like chilli and truffle bak kwa.

 Kim Tee, shop online or at multiple locations including Serangoon Gardens and Toa Payoh

 If you really wanna go old school, make your way here for authentic, traditional treats.
 This quaint little old school shop in Ang Mo Kio might not be the first thing that pops to mind when the craving strikes.
 But it’s definitely on par with the contenders on this list.
 Heads up if you’re ordering in advance – it sells out pretty fast!